Chronic Care Management in Massachusetts.

 How does CCM work for providers in Massachusetts?

 Chronic Care Management (CCM) enables Massachusetts providers to bill Medicare for non-face-to-face care coordination using CPT codes 99490, 99491, 99439.
-Patients with two or more chronic conditions qualify.
+Patients with two or more chronic conditions qualify — common combinations in Massachusetts include heart disease, diabetes, COPD.
 Medicare covers CCM federally for patients with 2+ chronic conditions.
 MassHealth provides full supplementary coverage.
-CCN Health manages the clinical workflows, care plan documentation, and monthly billing for Massachusetts organizations running CCM programs.
+Serving 1.1M seniors with +12% by 2035 projected growth, Massachusetts's CCM market is expanding.
+CCN Health manages clinical workflows, care plan documentation, and monthly billing — integrating with 5+ major health systems including Mass General Brigham and Beth Israel Lahey Health running CCM programs.

 Medicare Billing